-Below are the National Curriculum documents for each subject.
-The National Curriculum is the statutory curriculum produced by the Department for Education.
-At Tushingham, we aim to bring this to life to inspire our children to love learning.
-Through our long term overview and clear progression documents - which detail what a child in each year group is expected to learn - we demonstrate high expectations for all.
+At Tushingham, we aim to bring the National Curriculum to life to inspire our children to love learning.
+Through our long term overview and clear progression documents - which detail what a child in each year group is expected to learn.

 The intent of our Curriculum:

 Spirituality - linked to our Christian Values teachers will nurture the ‘whole child’ through developing their social, moral, cultural and spiritual well-being.

 Key Skills – to prepare our children to be lifelong learners we place great emphasis on children being given opportunities to acquire and improve key skills with a focus on speaking and listening, independence, problem solving and reasoning.

 Basic Skills – a focus on basic number, reading and writing skills which are at the heart of all we do and embedded throughout a wide range of topics and curriculum areas.

 Experiences – the children will participate in a rich variety of first-hand experiences which will bring their learning to life and enhance all that they do.

 Locality - the children will develop a sense of belonging and understanding of their historical and geographical location in Cheshire, Britain and the wider world.